Anastasy Vonsiatsky: Political activity

-Vonsyatsky became a subject of FBI investigation and was indicted in 1942 for connections with proxies for German interests, including key participants in the pro-Nazi German-American Bund, whose leader, Fritz Kuhn, had previously been assisted by Vonsyatsky's bail money in 1939.
+Vonsiatsky became a subject of FBI investigation and was indicted in 1942 for connections with proxies for German interests, including key participants in the pro-Nazi German American Bund, whose leader, Fritz Kuhn, had previously been assisted by Vonsiatsky's bail money in 1939.
 Among other contacts was the American Hitler admirer William Dudley Pelley.
-Indicted for conspiring to assist Hitler's Germany in violation of the Espionage Act alongside fellow conspirators Wilhelm Kunze, Dr. Otto Willumeit, Dr. Wolfgang Ebell, and Reverend Kurt E. B. Molzahn, Vonsyatsky submitted a guilty plea after first protestations of innocence, and was convicted under the 1917 Espionage Act by a jury in Hartford, Connecticut on June 22, 1942.
+Federal authorities raided the VFO's compound, seizing 57 old Russian rifles, two tear gas guns and 18 cartridges, two automatic handguns, and large quantities of ammunition.
+Indicted for conspiring to assist Nazi Germany in violation of the Espionage Act alongside fellow conspirators Wilhelm Kunze, Otto Willumeit, Wolfgang Ebell, and Reverend Kurt E. B. Molzahn, Vonsiatsky submitted a guilty plea after first protestations of innocence, and was convicted under the 1917 Espionage Act by a jury in Hartford, Connecticut on June 22, 1942.
 The lead prosecutor in the case was Thomas J. Dodd, a future U.S. Senator who went on to prosecute Nazi war criminals at the Nuremberg trials following the end of the war.

 Vonsiatsky was sentenced to five years in prison and fined $5000.
 He was imprisoned at the United States Medical Center for Federal Prisoners in Springfield, Missouri.
 Vonsiatsky was released from prison on February 26, 1946.
+In April 1946, a federal judge ruled in his favor in response to denaturalization proceedings which had been filed against him in 1942.

-After his release from prison, Vonsyatsky moved to St. Petersburg, Florida, where he wrote articles in Russian newspapers and journals.
+After his release from prison, Vonsiatsky moved to St. Petersburg, Florida, where he wrote articles in Russian newspapers and journals.
 He authored a book entitled Rasplata (Retribution) about World War II, where "he accused the Japanese government, Franklin D. Roosevelt, and his personal nemesis, Thomas J. Dodd, of hampering the anti-Soviet cause".
-Meanwhile, Vonsyatsky dedicated the Tsar Nicholas II Museum in St Petersburg, Florida.
+Until his death, Vonsiatsky hated Roosevelt, whom he called a communist, so much that he refused to use the dime, which featured his face.
+Meanwhile, Vonsiatsky dedicated the Tsar Nicholas II Museum in St Petersburg, Florida.

 Personal life

 Vonsiatsky was married twice.
-He first married Lyuba Muromsky (rus.
-Muromskaya) in Ukraine on January 31, 1920.
+He first married Lyuba Muromsky, the daughter of a Jewish shopkeeper who had sheltered him during the Civil War, in Ukraine on January 31, 1920.

 On February 4, 1922, still married to Lyuba, Vonsiatsky married Marion Buckingham Ream, the daughter of businessman Norman B. Ream, and a multi-millionaire heiress by the time they married.
 He became a naturalized citizen of the United States in the Superior Court of Windham County, Putnam, Connecticut, on September 30, 1927, after Marion appealed to Secretary of State Charles Evans Hughes.
 Two months after his second marriage, he was accused of bigamy by his legal wife Lyuba; in November 1922, nine months after Vonsiatsky become a bigamist, the US federal government and the Russian Orthodox Church granted him an annulment of the marriage to Lyuba.
 The Vonsiatskys resided at Quinnatisset Farm in Putnam, Connecticut.